-While we are seeing a surge of inquiries from prospective homeowners across the U.S., interest in homes in New England is especially high.
+We are seeing a surge of inquiries from prospective homeowners across the U.S. The amount of interest in homes in New England is especially high.
 Every year a large percentage of our usual clientele is primary and secondary vacation homeowners from the tri-states of New Hampshire, Vermont, and Maine.
 But this year, I believe the pandemic has attracted even more interest in our rural New England towns due to low COVID cases, a slower pace of life, and more space.
 These New England tri-states have weathered the pandemic storm and are in the top 10 states with the least amount of COVID cases per capita.
-It’s hard to say why our cases have been so low, but it could be because of the low population density and limited international travelers given no big international airport hubs like Logan or JFK airports.
+It’s hard to say why our cases have been so low.
+It could be because of the low population density and limited international travelers given no big international airport hubs like Logan or JFK airports.
 In fact, data shows the most cases in the tri-states are in the more urban areas; thankfully there are more rural towns than there are big cities.

 Trading City Life for Country Life

-Recently, we’ve had a couple of clients who have sold their primary residences located in hot states and moved to our neck of the woods – renting houses until they can build their new home.
-These clients were actually already in the process of planning their city escape but COVID provided the final, ultimate push to make it happen.
+Recently, we’ve had a couple of clients who have sold their primary residences in hot states and moved to our neck of the woods – renting houses until they can build their new home.
+These clients were actually already planning their city escape but COVID provided the ultimate push to make it happen.

-Many urban dwellers that are fortunate enough to be able to work remotely are currently seeking long- and short-term rentals in our area so they can spread out more while doing their remote work.
-According to one of our clients who recently relocated, there is not a rental house to be found in the rural White Mountains region.
-We have another client familiar with the house rental market in the Woodstock, VT area who insists that rental properties don’t even last a day on the market.
+Many urban dwellers that are fortunate enough to work remotely are currently seeking long- and short-term rentals in our area so they can spread out more while doing their remote work.
+According to one of our clients who recently moved, there is not a rental house to be found in the rural White Mountains region.
+We have another client familiar with the house rental market in the Woodstock, VT area who insists that rentals don’t even last a day on the market.
 He mentioned he has never seen a market this hot before.

 This past summer we took a call from a prospective client living in New York eager to move to New England.
-She wanted our opinion on what the best state was to move to and how quickly she could get a house built.
-In fact, the top question we have received in the past 6 months from prospective new homeowners is how quickly they can get their new home built.
+She wanted our opinion on what the best state was to move to.

 2020 Housing Market is Hot